Demetrious ‘Mighty Mouse’ Johnson Asks For Seven Figure Payout Following 10th Successful UFC Title Defense

 According to MMA Junkie, Anderson Silva’s biggest UFC purse was $800,000 for his UFC 183 fight against Nate Diaz.
 Silva has also been the main event on several pay-per-view cards and his appearances have generated a lot of revenue for the UFC.
 Demetrious Johnson’s pay-per-view outings, however, have resulted in dismal sales.

-Johnson has proven he is a well rounded fighter.
+Johnson has proven he is a well-rounded fighter.
 And Saturday night, Mighty Mouse came out firing on all cylinders, outclassing Reis in both stand up and ground control.
 So what is keeping Demetrious from getting paid the big money?
 Simply put, fans and other fighters have complained that while Johnson is incredibly talented in the octagon, he lacks personality outside of it.
 In short, they say Demetrious Johnson is too boring to sell fights.

 Fellow fighter Geane Herrera brought it up following his surprise victory as a stand in for TUF 22 Finale.
-At the time, Herrera was on top of the world and thought he would be giving Demetrious Johnson a run for his money in the near future, so he felt so inclined to comment on what keeps Mighty Mouse from the big show:
+At the time, Herrera was on top of the world and thought he would be giving Demetrious Johnson a run for his money in the near future, so he felt so inclined to comment on what keeps Mighty Mouse from the big show.

 “The champ is the champ.
 The man has earned his spot numerous times.
 All respect to him, but he’s very boring,” Herrera said of Johnson while speaking to MMA Junkie Radio.
 “He doesn’t generate that interest in people.
 Like I always say, it doesn’t matter how great of a fighter you are if nobody knows who you are or wants to watch you fight.”